 Grain Elevator Explosion Lawyers

 When someone thinks of jobs with an increased risk of explosion, they’ll likely think of a handful of industries.
 Chemical plants, refineries, and oil rigs are common worksites that have serious explosions.
 Yet, there’s another explosion-prone worksite that thousands of workers spend hours around each day: grain elevators.
-Standing at heights of over 100 feet, grain elevators are filled with explosive material that can be ignited with a single small spark.
+Standing at heights of over 100 feet, grain elevators are filled with explosive material that can be ignited with a single spark.

 If you’ve suffered because of a grain elevator explosion, call the grain elevator explosion lawyers from Arnold & Itkin LLP today for a free consultation.
 We're here to help.